-The tools in Edit mode allow you to make a variety of global adjustments to your photos, but sometimes you may only want to adjust specific areas of your photos.
+While the tools in Edit mode allow you to make a variety of global adjustments, sometimes you may only want to adjust specific areas of your photos.
 For example, instead of blurring an entire photo, you may want to blur certain areas, such as the background.
 To do this, and other local adjustments, you can use the Edit Brush.